hhvm/user-documentation/updating.md

 First, ensure that your Codespace has a large enough machine type to perform these upgrade operations.
 At minimum, a 16-core, 32GB machine is usually necessary.

-As usual, run `update-versions` to update the targetted HHVM version.
+After, run `update-versions` to update the targetted HHVM version.
 By default, the script uses the latest, publicly-available HHVM verison.

 ```